Bánh gối • Vietnamese “pillow” meat hand pies

-Vietnamese cuisine is a beautiful tapestry of many influences due to the country’s long history of international trading, wars, and migrations: Cambodian, French, and as we can see in this recipe- Chinese.
+The patties are fried until golden a crispy, then served with lettuce and herbs, alongside our classic savory, sweet, and tangy nước mắm chấm.
+Vietnamese cuisine is a beautiful tapestry of many influences due to the country’s long history of international trading, colonization, wars, and migrations, as you can clearly see in this recipe.

 If you are ever in Hà Nội, the most famous bánh gối shop in the city is on Lý Quốc Sư street and has been in operations since 1983.